ahmedessamdev/ahmedspace/content/post/arabic-case-insensitive.md

 This is the recommended solution for most cases.
 You won't change any data in your database.
 All you are going to do is simply telling the DBS to treat these characters as one.
 The steps we will use here are based on MySQL documentation [Adding a UCA Collation to a Unicode Character Set](https://dev.mysql.com/doc/refman/5.7/en/adding-collation-unicode-uca.html).

-First, we will need to modify a special MySQL file named `Index.xml` and add our new collation there.
+First, we will need to modify a special MySQL file which contains the character sets and add our new collation there.
+The file name is `Index.xml`.
 The location of the file varies from one system to another.
 We will get the location of the file from `information_schema` database.
 This is the database where MySQL stores databases metadata and information.
-Run the following query on `information_schema`:
+Run the following query on `information_schema` database:

 {{< highlight console >}}

 SHOW VARIABLES LIKE 'character_sets_dir';
+{{< /highlight >}}

+You should get a result like the following:

+{{< highlight console >}}

 +--------------------+----------------------------+
 | Variable_name      | Value                      |